 Cholesterol-lowering medications: Cholestyramine (Questran), Colestipol (Colestid)

 All this information and more can be found here!
-Remember, most of these interactions are mild but it’s important to talk to your doctor before starting fiber supplements.
+Remember, most of these interactions are mild but it’s important to talk to your consult with your doctor.

-No, we need some fiber in our bodies.
+We need some fiber in our bodies.
 But what is a person to do?
 Well, as mentioned earlier, talk with your healthcare provider.
-They may just recommend taking the fiber supplements 2 to 3 hours before or after you take you medication.
+They may just recommend taking these supplements 2 to 3 hours before or after you take your medication.

-If none of these options fit you, don’t worry, there are plenty of fruits and veggies that can add some fiber into your diet without causing an issue.
+If none of these options fit you, don’t worry, there are plenty of fruits and veggies that add the necessary nutrients into your diet without causing an issue.

-Since natural psyllium fiber isn’t absorbed and digested, (adding bulk into your stool) it can have a negative interaction with certain medications.
-This is if you are taking your medication around the same as taking fiber supplements.
+Since natural psyllium isn’t absorbed and digested, (adding bulk into your stool) it can have a negative interaction with certain medications.
+This happens when taking your medication around the same time as taking fiber supplements.